Eamonn Bannon

-Eamonn John Bannon (born 18 April 1958) is a Scottish former internationalist footballer who played in midfield.
+Eamonn John Bannon (born 18 April 1958) is a Scottish former international footballer who played in midfield.
 His most successful seasons were with Dundee United where he won two league cups and the 1983 League Championship.
 Numerous runs with United in European football included playing in the 1983–84 European Cup semi final and the 1987 UEFA Cup Final.

 He began his career at Hearts in the mid-1970s before having a brief spell at Chelsea.
 He rejoined Hearts in 1988, where he remained for a further five years.
 He also managed Falkirk for a few months in 1996.

 Bannon gained 11 Scotland caps and played at the 1986 FIFA World Cup in Mexico.

 Career

 Hearts

 Bannon began his career with Hearts, and made his début for the club against Ayr United during season 1976–77.
 The young midfielder impressed with his skilful play but was unable to save Hearts from relegation.
 Former Scotland manager Willie Ormond took over as manager the following season, and with little money available to rebuild the side he relied heavily on Bannon.
 Bannon repaid Ormond's faith in him by scoring thirteen goals in the Scottish First Division, including a hat-trick against Kilmarnock in December 1977.
 Hearts duly secured promotion back to the Scottish Premier Division at the end of the season.
 In 1979 Hearts sold Bannon to Chelsea for £220,000, with the transfer fee paying a £200,000 debt which their bank were threatening to foreclose on.
 In this first spell at Hearts, he made a total of 71 league appearances and scored 19 goals.